jiholee99/unloader_project/readme.md

 # Unloader Project

-A Python-based GUI application (PySide6) for roller image processing and distance validation.
+- Python Open CV based project to detect roller on the unloader
-Inspection is designed to work on any system.
-(Might have to tweak what gets passed into inspection service) Inspection is being worked on to implment other inspection in the future.
+- Inspection is designed to work on any system.
+    - (Might have to tweak what gets passed into inspection service)
+- Work in progress
 ---

 # Service Overview